 Virginia offers the Agriculture and Forestry Industries Development (AFID) Facility Grant to attract and expand agricultural and forestry businesses that use raw commodities grown and harvested in Virginia.
-The AFID facility grant has limited ability to influence location and expansion decisions likely because of its low value relative to the cost of businesses' operations.
+The AFID facility grant has limited ability to influence location and expansion decisions likely because of its low value relative to the cost of the businesses' new or expanded operations.
 In addition, the commodity purchase threshold is too low (recipients are required to purchase at least 30 percent of raw commodities from Virginia sources), but most Virginia businesses purchasing raw commodities buy more than 30 percent from state sources.